4 Statistical methods for replication assessment

 4.9.3 Pooling replications

-The previous approach can be also implemented combining replications into a single effect and then compare the original with the combined replication study.
+The previous approach can also incorporate the combination/pooling of replications into a single effect (then comparing the original study and the combined/pooled replication study).

-This is similar to using the CI or PI approaches but the replication effect will probably by very precise due to pooling multiple studies.
+This is similar to using the CI or PI approaches; but, the replication effect is likely to be more precise, since we are pooling multiple replication studies.

-Hedges & Schauer proposed to use the Q statistics to evaluate the consistency of a series of replications:
+Hedges & Schauer proposed the use of \(Q\) to evaluate the consistency of a series of replications:

 This approach is testing the consistency (i.e., homogeneity) of replications.
-A successful replication should minimize the heterogeneity and the presence of a significant Q statistics should bring evidence for not replicating the effect2.
+A successful replication should minimize the heterogeneity and the presence of a significant \(Q\) statistic would suggest a failed replication attempt.
+Hedges & Schauer (2019a) and Mathur & VanderWeele (2019) discuss this approach in detail.
+Their discussion addresses various issues surrounding the proper use of this method, including:

-• to cover different replications setup (burden of proof on replicating vs non-replicating, many-to-one and one-to-one, etc.)
+• variations of the apporoach, which cover different replication setups (burden of proof on replicating vs non-replicating, many-to-one and one-to-one, etc.)

 • evaluating the power and statistical properties under different replication scenarios

-In the case of evaluating a replication we can use the Qrep() function that simply calculate the p-value based on the Q sampling distribution.
+When evaluating a replication, we can use the Qrep() function which calculates the p-value based on the Q sampling distribution.

 Qrep <- function(yi, vi, lambda0 = 0, alpha = 0.05){